melfm/notes/docs/machine_learning/bayes.md

 ![Prior distribution after observing a head](../images/distributions_head.png)

 - Now the green line shows the probability that we get a tail.
 So if $p=1$ the probability of getting tail is zero.
-So we multiply our prior by the likelihood term and then we get a nice curve.
+So we multiply our prior by the likelihood term and then we get a nice curve which looks more sensible.
 Last step is normalized.

 ![Prior distribution after observing a tail](../images/distribution_tail.png)